 Expanding the Panama Canal

-An aerial view of the Gatun locks on the Atlantic side of the Panama Canal March 23, 2015.
+A general view of the construction of the new locks on the Pacific side at the Panama Canal Expansion project in Panama City, February 19, 2013.
 REUTERS/Carlos Jasso

 A crocodile is seen in the Panama Canal, March 23, 2015.
 REUTERS/Carlos Jasso

+A canal worker opens the water valves to flood the first access channel that will join the new locks in the Pacific area of the Panama Canal in Panama City, October 19, 2011.
+REUTERS/Alberto Lowe

-An aerial view of the construction site March 23, 2015.
+An aerial view of a cargo ship in the Panama Canal, March 23, 2015.
 REUTERS/Carlos Jasso

+An aerial view of the construction site of the Panama Canal Expansion project, March 23, 2015.
+REUTERS/Carlos Jasso

+Members of the media film the first four new gates for the Panama Canal's third set of locks which are on top of a cargo ship during the arrival to Colon in Colon City, August 20, 2013.
+REUTERS/ Carlos Jasso

+An aerial view of the Gatun locks on the Atlantic side of the Panama Canal, on the outskirts of Colon City, March 23, 2015.
+REUTERS/Carlos Jasso

 An aerial view of cargo ships in the Panama Canal, March 23, 2015.
 REUTERS/Carlos Jasso

-Workers are seen at the construction site January 7, 2014.
+A cargo ship waits to pass through the Miraflores lock in the Panama Canal, in Panama City, December 30, 2009.
+REUTERS/Alberto Lowe

+An aerial view of the Gatun locks on the Atlantic side of the Panama Canal, on the outskirts of Colon City, March 23, 2015.
 REUTERS/Carlos Jasso

-A general view of the construction of the new locks on the Pacific side February 19, 2013.
+An aerial view of the construction site of the Panama Canal Expansion project, March 23, 2015.
 REUTERS/Carlos Jasso

-A cargo ship waits to pass through the Miraflores lock December 30, 2009.
-REUTERS/Alberto Lowe

-A canal worker opens the water valves to flood the first access channel that will join the new locks in the Pacific area of the Panama Canal October 19, 2011.
-REUTERS/Alberto Lowe

 Next Slideshows